 'Her Insight' (Interview) - Her Business, May 2007

 Judy O'Callaghan, 'That's A Bit Racist documentary film crew racially abused in South Island city, producer says' Stuff website.
 Loaded 15 July 2019.
 Accessed 12 February 2019

-Fiona Rae, 'That's a Bit Racist: The new doco exploring New Zealand's racial biases' (Interview) - The Listener, 5 July 2019
+Fiona Rae, 'That's a Bit Racist: The new doco exploring New Zealand's racial biases' (Interview) - The Listener, 5 July 2019 (broken link)

 Tara Shaskey, 'Former Waitara High student produces new TV show' (Interview) - The Taranaki Daily News, 14 October 2015